dustinlikens/intro-to-express-js-phr-000/README.md

 3. Load your first Express application
 4. Build an express route.
 5. Send a response to an HTTP request using Express

+_A video lecture covering this content is below the README_

 ## Javascript, Meet `HTTP` with Node